 inhaling dust contaminated with urine or droppings

-direct contact with and infected animal or their excrement
+direct contact with an infected animal or its excrement

 bites from infected fleas, ticks or mites